Elevate your CV by highlighting your successes.

 Awards are given in recognition of your contributions and can be given to individuals or groups by academic institutions, managers, companies or external bodies.
 If you've been part of a team that's won an award, it is still absolutely valid to include it on your CV.

-Why you should list achievements and awards on your CV
+Why you should list awards and achievements on your CV

-Put simply, by including achievements and awards on your CV, you'll be positioning yourself a step ahead of other candidates, right from the start.
-Employers will see that you've performed well in previous roles and will therefore assume that you are likely to continue delivering results for their business.
+Put simply, by including achievements and awards on your CV, you'll be positioning yourself a step ahead of other candidates and applicants, right from the start.
+Employers and hiring managers will see that you've performed well in previous roles and will therefore assume that you are likely to continue delivering results for their business.

 Awards are, in some ways, even better than achievements, as they provide third-party validation and recognition of your value.
 Most sales professionals will claim to have increased sales, for example, but winning the Salesperson of the Year award shows that they've performed beyond expectations and above their peers.
 If you're looking for a way to highlight your value without sounding boastful, including awards on your CV is an excellent way to prove your worth.